National Air College

 The National Air College is an FAA Certified Flight Training Academy located on Montgomery Field (KMYF) in San Diego, California.
-It is the longest surviving civilian Flight Training School in San Diego.
-In fact, it is the only flight training facility on Montgomery Airfield which maintains its own aircraft on its own aircraft hangars.
-National Air College is also an FAA Certified Repair Station, employing its own mechanics.
+It is the longest surviving civilian Flight Training School in San Diego, and is the only flight training facility on Montgomery Airfield which maintains its own aircraft on its own aircraft hangars.
+National Air College is also an FAA Certified Repair Station, and employs its own mechanics.

-The Story
+Background

-Nug Madariaga, owner and operator of National Air College, bought his first airplane (Model B Funk) in 1942, before serving 4 years in the U.S. Navy during WWII.
-After his enlistment, Nug headed to Flabob Airport in Riverside, of which his brother Flavio was part owner (Flavio's business partner was Bob Bogen - hence "Flabob Airport").
-After completing his own flight training, Nug soon set up the first official flight training school at Flabob Airport.
-Then, in 1957, Nug opened National Air College at Montgomery Airfield in San Diego.
+The National Air College was founded by and operated by Nug Madariaga.
+Madariaga began his aviation career with the purchase of a Model B Funk in 1942, after which he served in the US Navy for 4 years, which included the remaining years of WWII.
+Following his navy service, Madriaga began flight training in the Riverside Flabob Airport, run by, and named after, his brother, Flavio and Bob Bogen.
+After his own flight training, Nug set up the first official flight training school at Flabob Airport, and in 1957, he opened the National Air College at Montgomery Airfield in San Diego.
 Operating in the same location ever since, NAC is the longest surviving civilian aviation training facility in San Diego.
 As well as being the owner of NAC, Nug himself holds certifications in all FAA Ratings (including...
 SEL, MEL, CFII, ATP, Helo), and served as an FAA Flight Examiner for 25 years.